 Brands can avoid these pitfalls associated with poor inventory management by taking the following practices into consideration.

 Every business faces periods of high and low sales for various reasons.
 Those growing pains can be rough seas to charter, particularly in early growth stages.
 With more experience, you’ll have better insight into seasonal peaks, as well as periods when sales are slower Understanding these periods will allow you to better calculate sales and manage inventory, accordingly, to minimize cash flow problems.

 Improved forecasting becomes easier with the right tools.
 Certain technology platforms, such as Inventory Management Systems (IMS) and Order Management Systems (OMS), can help keep better track of orders as they are placed, sales volume, and when customers are making purchases.

 A quality fulfillment partner can complement your brand’s technology stack with analytical capabilities of their own.
 By offering better visibility into your inventory, the right 3PL can provide the guidance emerging eCommerce brands need to help determine how much inventory is necessary throughout the year.

-While there are a myriad of factors that can affect your brand’s cash flow, inventory management is one of the most significant.
+While there is a myriad of factors that can affect your brand’s cash flow, the benefits of inventory management are some of the most significant.
 In addition to allowing your business to properly stock SKUs to maximize sales opportunities and limit product stagnation, it will help establish positive cash flow.
 This will allow you to do the things you need to do in order to grow your business, like meet bill due dates, pay expenses and make investments.
-Be sure to monitor your brand’s incoming and outgoing cash throughout seasonal changes to determine if your inventory management practices need improvement.
+Be sure to monitor your brand’s incoming and outgoing cash throughout seasonal changes to determine if your eCommerce inventory management needs improvement.